Lin Mo woke up with his face pressed into dirt.

 The mirror pulsed.

-Lin Mo stood, steady despite the lingering ache in his soul.
+Lin Mo stood, steady despite the ache gnawing at the back of his soul.

-"So," he said quietly, looking at the mirror, "this world rewards aggression."
+"So," he said softly, looking at the mirror, "this world rewards aggression."

 Lin Mo wiped the blood from his nose.